Travel Insurance

 1. Tell the whole story (but you can keep it short).

-When you’re filing a claim, we’ll ask you to explain what happened.
-Some customers write a story so long it could be published in paperback.
+When you’re filing a claim, they will ask you to explain what happened.
+Some travelers write a story so long it could be published in paperback.
 Others type a single sentence.

 Which is the best approach?
 Neither.
 The processor handling your claim definitely needs more than, “I canceled my trip.”
 On the other hand, overexplaining isn’t necessary (but it won’t adversely affect your claim).
 Aim for a concise summary of the events that caused the covered loss during your trip.
 Try to include these elements:

-- Who: Who were the affected insured persons, and who else was involved?
+• Who: Who were the affected insured persons, and who else was involved?

-- What: What actually happened?
+• What: What actually happened?

-- When: Provide dates and times, to the best of your ability.
+• When: Provide dates and times, to the best of your ability.

-- Where: Where did the events occur?
+• Where: Where did the events occur?

-- How: How did the event affect you/cause your losses?
+• How: How did the event affect you/cause your losses?

-Here’s a short-and-sweet example: “My wife and I embarked on our Alaskan cruise August 10.
+Here’s a short-and-sweet example: “My husband and I embarked on our Alaskan cruise August 10.
 On August 12, I began feeling unwell.
 The ship’s doctor diagnosed norovirus and placed me in quarantine in our cabin for the remainder of the cruise.
 As a result, I was not able to participate in our planned vacation activities from August 12 through August 16, and I’m filing a trip interruption claim for the unused portion of our cruise.”

-2. Documentation is everything (and we can help).
+2. Documentation is everything

 The number-one rule to help you get the full benefits of your travel insurance plan: Save your receipts!
 Your cell-phone camera is your best ally when you’re collecting documentation for a travel insurance claim.
 Snap a quick photo of each receipt or invoice as you receive it, as well as any other evidence: medical reports, police reports, itineraries, notices of travel delay or severe weather, etc.